rubot88/csv_loader-nodejs-express-artjoker/README.md

 ### `npm run dev`

-It will start both, server and client app
+It will run the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.